 Email: j pawlick at nyu dot edu

 - Pawlick, Jeffrey, Thi Thu Hang Nguyen and Quanyan Zhu.
 Optimal Timing in Dynamic and Robust Attacker Engagement During Advanced Persistent Threats.”
-Submitted as a short paper to IFIP WG Peformance 2017.
+Submitted to the 2017 American Control Conference.

 - Pawlick, Jeffrey and Quanyan Zhu.
 “A Mean-Field Stackelberg Game Approach for Obfuscation Adoption in Empirical Risk Minimization.”
 To be Presented at the IEEE Global SIP Symposium on Control & Information Theoretic Approaches to Privacy and Security, 2017.

 - Pawlick, Jeffrey and Quanyan Zhu.
 “Strategic Trust in Cloud-Enabled Cyber-Physical Systems with an Application to Glucose Control.”
-IEEE Transactions on Information Forensics and Security, to appear, 2017.
+IEEE Transactions on Information Forensics and Security, vol. 12(12), 2017.
+2906-2919.

 - Pawlick, Jeffrey and Quanyan Zhu.
 “Using Ethically-Constrained Game Theory to Protect Our Privacy.”
 International Workshop on Obfuscation Science, Technology, and Theory, New York, 2017.